DistrictDataLabs/yellowbrick/docs/api/model_selection/cross_validation.rst

 Classification
 --------------

-In the following example we show how to visualize cross-validated scores for a classification model.
+In the following example, we show how to visualize cross-validated scores for a classification model.
 After loading our occupancy data as a ``DataFrame``, we created a ``StratifiedKFold`` cross-validation strategy to ensure all of our classes in each split are represented with the same proportion.
 We then fit the ``CVScores`` visualizer using the ``f1_weighted`` scoring metric as opposed to the default metric, accuracy, to get a better sense of the relationship of precision and recall in our classifier across all of our folds.

 .. plot::
     :context: close-figs
     :alt: Cross validation on the occupancy data set using StratifiedKFold

-    import matplotlib.pyplot as plt
+    from sklearn.model_selection import StratifiedKFold
     from sklearn.naive_bayes import MultinomialNB
-    from sklearn.model_selection import StratifiedKFold

     from yellowbrick.datasets import load_occupancy
     from yellowbrick.model_selection import CVScores

-    # Load the classification data set
+    # Load the classification dataset
     X, y = load_occupancy()

-    # Create a new figure and axes
-    _, ax = plt.subplots()

     # Create a cross-validation strategy
-    cv = StratifiedKFold(12)
+    cv = StratifiedKFold(n_splits=12, random_state=42)

-    # Create the cv score visualizer
+    # Instantiate the classification model and visualizer
+    model = MultinomialNB()
-    visualizer = CVScores(
+    visualizer = CVScores(model, cv=cv, scoring='f1_weighted')
-        MultinomialNB(), ax=ax, cv=cv, scoring='f1_weighted'
-    )

-    visualizer.fit(X, y)
-    visualizer.poof()
+    visualizer.fit(X, y)        # Fit the data to the visualizer visualizer.poof()           # Draw/show/poof the data

 Our resulting visualization shows that while our average cross-validation score is quite high, there are some splits for which our fitted ``MultinomialNB`` classifier performs significantly less well.

 Regression